MIM-104 Patriot: Demands on Patriot systems

-On June 20, 2024, the US government is set to announce the suspension of all exports of Patriot missiles and systems “until Ukraine has enough to defend itself from Russia’s air attacks”.
+On June 20, 2024, the US government was set to announce the suspension of all exports of Patriot missiles and systems "until Ukraine has enough to defend itself from Russia's air attacks".
 This decision affects five countries who have agreed to the suspension.
-The Romanian government has announced that it will send a “full” Patriot battery to Ukraine, provided that the US government “help(s) cover the gap”.
+The Romanian government has announced that it will send a "full" Patriot battery to Ukraine, provided that the US government "help(s) cover the gap".

 In January 2025, 90 Patriot air defense interceptors were transferred from Israel to Ukraine by the United States.
 Axios reported that Israeli Prime Minister Benjamin Netanyahu approved their transfer in September 2024.

-In May 2025, US Secretary of State Marco Rubio told the Senate Foreign Relations Committee "frankly, we don’t have" spare Patriot systems for Ukraine, and the US was encouraging NATO allies to donate Patriot missiles and systems from their stock.
+In May 2025, US Secretary of State Marco Rubio told the Senate Foreign Relations Committee "frankly, we don't have" spare Patriot systems for Ukraine, and the US was encouraging NATO allies to donate Patriot missiles and systems from their stock.

 In June 2025, the Foreign Ministry of Israel denied providing Patriot air defense systems to Ukraine, contradicting an earlier suggestion by its envoy in Kyiv that such a transfer had occurred.
 On September 27, 2025, Ukrainian President Volodymyr Zelenskyy confirmed that Israel had supplied Ukraine with a Patriot air defense battery, stating that the system was already installed and operational.
 Zelensky further announced that two additional Patriot batteries would be delivered by Israel in the fall of 2025.

+On 8 July 2026, during the NATO summit in Turkey, American president Donald Trump announced that the US would give a license to manufacture Patriot missiles to Ukraine.

+2026 Iran War

+An explosion near Manama sparked a fire near a petroleum refinery and resulted in injuries to at least 32 Bahraini citizens, four of them "serious cases" during the 2026 Iran War.
+An analysis by academic researchers examined by Reuters found that an American-operated Patriot missile was likely involved in the blast after it downed an Iranian drone mid-air.
+Bloomberg's analysis indicated that Lockheed Martin said it could take until 2030 for production capacity to become available.